virtualabs/cutcutgo/README.md

-# cutcutgo
+# CutCutGo: GRBL for Cricut Maker

-GRBL for Cricut Maker
+MPLABX project for a custom Cricut Maker compatible firmware.